fbpx

 Michael E. DeBakey VA Medical Center

-Towards the end of 2019, the Michael E. DeBakey VA Medical Center in Houston announced a new peritoneal mesothelioma program.
-The VA center partners with Baylor St. Luke’s Medical Center, one of the leading peritoneal mesothelioma institutions in the country.
+The Michael E. DeBakey VA Medical Center in Houston is the only VA hospital with a program specializing in peritoneal mesothelioma treatment.
+The Houston VA hospital partners with Baylor St. Luke’s Medical Center, one of the leading peritoneal mesothelioma institutions in the country.

 Baylor St. Luke’s has a prestigious mesothelioma treatment department.
-One of Baylor’s surgeons, Dr. Eugene Choi, a peritoneal mesothelioma specialist, serves the Veteran mesothelioma community by treating veterans at the Houston VA.
+Dr. Eugene Choi, a peritoneal mesothelioma specialist and surgeon at Baylor St. Luke’s, treats veterans with mesothelioma at the Houston VA Medical Center.
 His team is an invaluable resource for veterans with peritoneal mesothelioma who have no civilian health coverage.

-Veterans with VA Health Care can receive treatment at the Houston VA Hospital without a referral and without any additional copays.
-However, a referral from your local VA doctor will ensure the VA covers travel costs incurred when traveling to and from Houston.
+Veterans with VA Health Care can receive mesothelioma treatment at the Houston VA Hospital without a referral and any additional copays.
+However, if you are not local to Houston and must travel for treatment, a referral from your local VA doctor will ensure the VA covers travel costs incurred when traveling to and from Houston.

 Helping Caregivers of Veterans With Mesothelioma